SHAHMACP/Statistics-for-Data-Science/Discriminant Analysis/LDA - Algorithm Steps.md

 \Rightarrow \lambda = \frac{15.65 \pm \sqrt{(-15.65)^2 - 4 \cdot 1 \cdot  0.0484}}{2 \cdot 1} = 15.65, 0.0031
 $$

+This is the number that tells how much separation or discrimination power the direction (eigenvector) gives.
 ---

 ## ✅ Step 6: Find Eigenvector $v$